whg-training/statistics-course/Introduction_to_GWAS/practicals/meta-analysis_and_fine-mapping_practical/Fine-mapping.md

 **Note.** The format of the file is [described here](http://www.christianbenner.com/#input).
 What input files are we using?
 What output files have we specified?
 What's the number `20000`?

-Now you are ready to run `FINEMAP`
+Now you are ready to run `FINEMAP`...

 #### Running `FINEMAP``

-I'm going to assuem you have downloaded and been able to run `FINEMAP` as described in the [Introduction](Introduction.md).
+I'm going to assume you have downloaded and been able to run `FINEMAP` as described in the [Introduction](Introduction.md).
 (If not please go and download it now.)
 Hopefully you know where it is and can run it with a command of the following form. (**Note.** in this section we are back to working on the command-line - these are not R commands!)
+Try this:

 ```
 $ /path/to/finemap_v[version]/finemap_v[version]
 ```

-On my older Mac OS system I had to use finemap v1.3, and running it looks like this:
+For example, on my older Mac OS system I had to use finemap v1.3, so running it looks like this:

-    $ ~/Projects/Software/3rd_party/finemap_v1.3.1_MacOSX/finemap_v1.3.1_MacOSX
+    $ /path/to/finemap_v1.3.1_MacOSX/finemap_v1.3.1_MacOSX

     |--------------------------------------|
     | Welcome to FINEMAP v1.3.1            |